 We will first study atomic structure, quantum mechanics, and electron configuration.
 We will then apply that knowledge to better understand periodic trends (electonegativity, ionisation energy, atomic and ionic radii).

 On top of that, we will expand upon our Level 2 knowledge of 3-D VSEPR molecular shapes and intermolecular forces, and apply that knowledge to study substances with useful properties and recent applications in our society, such as superconducting materials, nanomaterials, integrated-circuit chips, polymers, fuel cells, and more.

 Finally, we'll heat things up a bit and explore thermodynamics in exciting contexts, such as solid vs liquid fuel propulsion systems in the aerospace industry.

-There will be an internal assessment opportunity (AS91390 - 5 credits).
+There will be an external assessment opportunity (AS91390 - 5 credits).

 Essential vocabulary: atomic number, atomic shell/subshell/orbital, electron configuration, electronegativity, ionisation energy, atomic radius, ionic radius, expanded octet, bond dipole, temporary dipole, permanent dipole, molecular dipole, polar vs non-polar, endothermic vs exothermic, enthalpy, entropy, Gibb's free energy, Hess's Law, spontaneous vs non-spontaneous, standard conditions, standard enthalpy of fusion/vaporisation/sublimation, standard enthalpy of combustion/formation